-In 2017, AMS Fulfillment gained the highly coveted B Corporation status, which includes a legal commitment to uphold social and environmental goals, and to adhere to a standard that considers more than profit.
-This is not a difficult requirement, as these principles have been our mission from the start.
+In 2017, AMS Fulfillment gained the highly coveted B Corporation status, which includes a legal commitment to uphold social and environmental goals and to adhere to a standard that considers more than profit.
+For AMS, this was not a difficult requirement, as these principles have been our mission from the start.
 At AMS Fulfillment, we believe strongly that community support is essential to building a positive future for many generations to come.

 A Culture of Community Service

 AMS is a job provider committed to diversity.
 We work with community organizations to hire individuals with disabilities, persons who are homeless, at-risk youth, the aging population, single parents and individuals involved with the justice system.
 We participate in the following employment-related programs: